-No changes in any impacts on water resources are expected due to disposal of the cigarette butts from the new product because the chemicals in the new product are like chemicals in currently marketed cigarettes and the new product would compete with or replace other cigarettes currently on the market.
+No changes in impacts on water resources are expected due to disposal of the cigarette butts from the new product because the chemicals in the new product are the same or similar to chemicals in the currently marketed cigarettes.
+The new product would replace similar products currently on the market.